Spin-valley locked excited states spectroscopy in a one-particle bilayer graphene quantum dot: Results

-The device is based on a stack of two-dimensional materials, which was assembled using the standard dry transfer technique~\cite{wang2013OneDimensionalElectrical, yankowitz2019VanWaals, purdie2018CleaningInterfaces}.
+The device is based on a stack of two-dimensional materials as illustrated on figure~\ref{fig:1}a, which was assembled using the standard dry transfer technique~\cite{wang2013OneDimensionalElectrical, yankowitz2019VanWaals, purdie2018CleaningInterfaces}.
 It consists of a $\SI{35}{nm}$ thick top hBN layer, the Bernal BLG sheet, a $\SI{28}{nm}$ thick bottom hBN, and a graphite backgate layer.
 The BLG was subsequently contacted with 1D edge contacts~\cite{wang2013OneDimensionalElectrical}.
 Three metallic top gates ($\SI{3}{nm}$ Cr, $\SI{20}{nm}$ Au) were evaporated on top of the stack to define two conducting channels.
-Most notable is the central split gate (labeled sC in figure~\ref{fig:1}a), which has a nominal width of $\SI{140}{nm}$ at the narrowest point.
+Most notable is the central split gate (labeled sC in figure~\ref{fig:1}b), which has a nominal width of $\SI{140}{nm}$ at the narrowest point.
 An additional set of top gates ($\SI{3}{nm}$ Cr, $\SI{20}{nm}$ Au) was also deposited, on top of a $\SI{26}{nm}$ thick insulating layer of aluminum oxide deposited by atomic layer deposition.
-For this experiment, the backgate is polarized at $\SI{-7.25}{V}$ and the split gates (labeled sT, sC, and sB in figure~\ref{fig:1}a) at around $\SI{8.4}{V}$, yielding a displacement field of $\SI{0.9}{V/nm}$ (assuming a relative dielectric constant of 3.5 for the hBN).
-At such displacement fields, the band-gap in BLG was previously measured to be $\sim \SI{100}{meV}$~\cite{icking2022TransportSpectroscopy} (which, notably, is comparable to the gap achieved in InAs nanowires~\cite{barker2019IndividuallyAddressable}, where intrinsic tunnel rates as low as a few tens of hertz can be reached~\cite{barker2022ExperimentalVerification}).
+For this experiment, the backgate is polarized at $\SI{-7.25}{V}$ and the split gates (labeled sT, sC, and sB in figure~\ref{fig:1}b) at around $\SI{8.4}{V}$, yielding a displacement field of $\SI{0.9}{V/nm}$ (assuming a relative dielectric constant of 3.5 for the hBN).
+At such displacement fields, the bandgap in BLG was previously measured to be $\sim \SI{100}{meV}$~\cite{zhang2009DirectObservation,icking2022TransportSpectroscopy}.
 This arrangement of patterned gates enables us to form two capacitively coupled quantum dots, one of which acts as a charge detector for the other~\cite{field1993MeasurementsCoulomba,sprinzak2002ChargeDistribution,kurzmann2019ChargeDetection}.